Ankush610/DataAnalytics/README.md

+# Hello there ! 🐱‍👓
-# Data Analytics 📊
+# This is Data Analytics folder 📊
-# contains - numpy operations ..will update more
+# It Contains - numpy operations ..will update more